Diverse Student Organizations

 Club Nippon

 The purpose of Club Nippon is to help people understand Japanese culture.
-We do this through fun activities to experience the culture directly while our informed exec board member can explain the activities in more detail.
-We aim to inform our members of true Japanese culture to dispel stereotypes and spread understanding and diversity.
+We do this through fun activities to experience the culture directly, while our informed executive board member can explain the activities in more detail.
+We aim to inform our members of authentic Japanese culture to dispel stereotypes and spread understanding and diversity.
 Therefore, bridges and connections between UW-Oshkosh students and Japanese students should be built, and UW-Oshkosh should be made a more culturally understanding campus.
-It is open to all students interested in learning about any aspects of the Japanese culture or language, but it is not a language club so speaking Japanese is not required.
+It is open to all students interested in learning about Japanese culture or language, but it is not a language club, so speaking Japanese is not required.

 Co-Advisors: Dr. Yoshiro Hanai & Shoko Hanai